Roofing dumpster rental in Lake Charles

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container is a roofing workhorse with low side walls so crews can ground-throw shingles with less scaffolding.
+The 20-Yard Container is our roofing workhorse with low side walls so crews can ground-throw shingles without heavy scaffolding.

 30-Yard Roofing Dumpster